• Skip to main content

 Finances are the more obvious reason why veterans are homeless.

-Although we knew that our income will change and/or stop, there are other things we worried about, especially after a deployment.
+Although we knew that our income would change and/or stop, there were other things we worried about, especially after a deployment.

 Job Issues

-I never noticed how I acted and I would have never did if I never got the proper help.
+I never noticed how I acted, and I would have never done it if I never got the proper help.

 I was getting into problems with my co-workers.